 - Assist with weaning from invasive to NIV

 - Apply oxygen delivery systems, such as nasal prongs, masks, and high-flow circuits

 - CPAP and auto-titrating positive airway pressure (APAP):

 - " adjustment of device settings

 - " interpretation of machine data

 - " prescribe CPAP based on ambulatory APAP titration

-- " selection and application of nasal and full-face masks
+- $\,\gg\,$ selection and application of nasal and full-face masks

 - " troubleshooting treatment problems

 - " use of chin straps

 - " use of humidification circuits

-- Non-invasive bilevel positive-pressure ventilation:

-- " adjustment of device settings

-- " interpretation of machine data

-- " monitoring patient progress

-- " selection and application of masks

-- " troubleshooting treatment problems

-- " use of humidification circuits

-- Oral appliance therapy

-- Apply a multidisciplinary approach in the management of sleep-related breathing disorders, recognising the roles of other medical, nursing, and allied health professionals - Assess the contribution of SDB to respiratory failure, with particular reference to nocturnal hypoventilation - Explain the public health implications of the high prevalence of SDB in a local context (hospital / local community) and on a national / international scale - Identify Australian and Aotearoa New Zealand 'Fitness to Drive' guidelines and local driver licensing requirements, and assess and advise patients with SDB regarding fitness to drive - Manage basic tracheostomy care, and refer for specialist assistance when indicated - Manage complications from hypercapnic respiratory failure and/or heart failure - Manage the transition from in-hospital to home care, applying knowledge of available support services and home care teams - Recognise the role of community, rehabilitation, and palliative care services in the management of patients with chronic respiratory failure - Recognise when referral to another specialist is indicated - Synthesise history and examination to produce provisional and differential diagnosis, and formulate and undertake management plans - Understand current available weight loss strategies
+• Nc " " on-invasive bilevel positive-pressure ventilation: adjustment of device settings interpretation of machine data monitoring patient progress " " " selection and application of masks troubleshooting treatment problems use of humidification circuits al appliance therapy SPECIFIC ISSUES Advanced Trainees will identify important specialty-specific issues and the impact of these on diagnosis and management and integrate these into care.
+Ma wh Ma he Sy pply a multidisciplinary approach in the management of bep-related breathing disorders, recognising the roles of her medical, nursing, and allied health professionals sess the contribution of SDB to respiratory failure, with rticular reference to nocturnal hypoventilation plain the public health implications of the high prevalence SDB in a local context (hospital / local community) and on hational / international scale entify Australian and Aotearoa New Zealand 'Fitness to Drive' idelines and local driver licensing requirements, and assess and vise patients with SDB regarding fitness to drive anage basic tracheostomy care, and refer for specialist assistance hen indicated anage complications from hypercapnic respiratory failure and/or art failure anage the transition from in-hospital to home care, applying owledge of available support services and home care teams ecognise the role of community, rehabilitation, and palliative re services in the management of patients with chronic respiratory lure ecognise when referral to another specialist is indicated inthesise history and examination to produce provisional and ferential diagnosis, and formulate and undertake management

+• Understand current available weight loss strategies

-Knowledge guide 3 - Central disorders of hypersomnolence
+Learning goal 14 - Central disorders of hypersomnolence

-Advanced Trainees will have a comprehensive depth of knowledge of these presentations and conditions.

-LESS COMMON OR

-MORE COMPLEX

-AND CONDITIONS

-Advanced Trainees

-presentations and

-Advanced Trainees

-will understand the

-resources that should be used to help manage patients with these presentations and conditions.

-conditions.

-will understand these

-- Cataplexy

-- Decreased energy

-- Difficulty concentrating

-- Difficulty waking up from sleep

-- Excessive daytime sleepiness (EDS)

-- Memory and speech difficulties

-- Mood changes, such as anxiety and irritation

-- Sleeping more than average

-- Hypersomnia associated with a psychiatric condition

-- Hypersomnia due to a medical condition or substance

-- Idiopathic hypersomnia

-- Insufficient sleep syndrome

-- Narcolepsy type 1

-- Narcolepsy type 2

-- Disinhibited behaviours

-- Hallucinations

-- Isolated sleep paralysis

-Kleine-Levin Syndrome, and other variants of recurrent hypersomnia For each presentation and condition, Advanced Trainees will know how to:

-- " recognise the clinical presentation

-- identify relevant epidemiology, prevalence, pathophysiology, and clinical science

-- " take a comprehensive clinical history

-- " conduct an appropriate examination

-- " establish a differential diagnosis

-- plan and arrange appropriate investigations

-- consider the impact of illness and disease on patients and their quality of life when developing a management plan

-- " provide evidence-based management - " prescribe therapies tailored to patients' needs and conditions - recognise potential complications of disease and its management, and initiate preventative strategies - " involve multidisciplinary teams
+KEY PRESENTATIONS Advanced Trainees will have a comprehensive depth of knowledge of these presentations and conditions.
+Presentations Cataplexy Decreased energy Difficulty concentrating Difficulty waking up from sleep Excessive daytime sleepiness (EDS) Memory and speech difficulties Mood changes, such as anxiety and irritation Sleeping more than average Conditions Hypersomnia associated with a psychiatric condition Hypersomnia due to a medical condition or substance Idiopathic hypersomnia Insufficient sleep syndrome Narcolepsy type 1 For each presentation and condition, Advanced Trainees will know how to: Synthesise recognise the clinical presentation identify relevant epidemiology, prevalence, pathophysiology, and clinical science take a comprehensive clinical history conduct an appropriate examination establish a differential diagnosis plan and arrange appropriate investigations consider the impact of illness and disease on patients and their quality of life when developing a management plan Narcolepsy type 2 " provide evidence-based management LESS COMMON OR MORE COMPLEX PRESENTATIONS AND CONDITIONS Advanced Trainees will understand these presentations and Presentations Disinhibited behaviours Hallucinations Isolated sleep paralysis Conditions Kleine-Levin Syndrome, " prescribe therapies tailored to patients' needs and conditions " recognise potential complications of disease and its management, and initiate preventative strategies " involve multidisciplinary teams conditions. and other variants of Consider other factors will understand the resources that should be used to help manage patients with these presentations and and other variants of recurrent hypersomnia